What Is Conversion Journey Analysis?

 Enhance the Pricing Page

-96% of multi-step conversions flow through the Pricing page.
+96 percent of multi-step conversions flow through the Pricing page.
 Audit the page for clarity, load speed, and value proposition strength.
-Test social proof elements (number of subscribers, course completion stats), comparison tables, and prominent CTAs.
+Test social proof elements, comparison tables, and prominent CTAs.
 Even small improvements here have outsized conversion impact.

 Leverage Coupons as a Conversion Trigger

-Coupon interactions are the third strongest conversion predictor (19.1% feature importance).
-Expand targeted promotional campaigns — offer personalized discounts triggered by specific behavioral signals: 3+ login sessions without checkout, blog consumption without progression, or return visits to the pricing page.
+Coupon interactions are the third strongest conversion predictor.
+Expand targeted promotional campaigns.
+Offer personalized discounts triggered by specific behavioral signals: 3 or more login sessions without checkout, blog consumption without progression, or return visits to the pricing page.

 Add CTAs to Blog and Resources Pages

 Sessions terminating at Blog and Resources Center represent users with genuine interest who lack a bridge to conversion.
-Embed contextually relevant CTAs — "Start learning this topic now" → Pricing — or inline course recommendations within blog posts.
+Embed contextually relevant CTAs.
 Convert passive reading into active exploration.

 Tailor Strategies by Subscription Type